uholeschak/ediabaslib/docs/ENET_WiFi_Adapter.md

 # ENET WiFi Adapter
-For the BMW F-models there is a WiFi adapter available, that allows to communicate directly using the BMW ENET protocol.
+For the BMW F-series or higher there **was** a WiFi adapter available, that allows to communicate directly using the BMW ENET protocol.
 It is based on the hardware of an [A5-V11 3G/4G Router](https://wiki.openwrt.org/toh/unbranded/a5-v11).
 The adapter has the following features:
 * MediaTek/Ralink RT5350F processor with 350MHz
 * DC/DC converter for improved power consumption